Vibrating Strings, Musical Intervals and the Curves of Lissajous

 like the wave packet or the uncertainty relation.

-For a very nice 3D applet, demonstrating the generation of Lissajous curves by C.K.Ng see
+A very nice 3D applet, demonstrating the generation of Lissajous curves by C.K.Ng is